Hand, Finger, Thumb, & Wrist Pain

 - Bracing of the wrist for carpal tunnel syndrome

 - Arthroscopy, a minimally invasive procedure to repair soft tissue

 - Cyst or lump removal

 Schedule an Appointment to Relieve Your Hand or Wrist Pain

-If you’re experiencing hand, finger, thumb, or wrist pain, contact the orthopedic team at Bassett Healthcare Network by calling 607-547-3652 or 1-800-BASSETT.
+If you’re experiencing hand, finger, thumb, or wrist pain, contact the orthopedic team at Bassett Healthcare Network by calling 607-547-3652.
 Our specialists will diagnose the cause of your pain and review treatment plans based on your preference and personal needs.

 Bassett Healthcare Network’s orthopedic specialists offer non-invasive and minimally invasive hand and wrist treatments to relieve all types of hand pain throughout Central New York, including Delhi, Cobleskill, Oneonta, Herkimer, and Cooperstown.